nolenbelle/NEU-CS5004-MCVAnimator/README.md

   a button should be the purview of the controller.
 So the model data is given to the view, the view displays buttons and the animation of the data, when a button is called, the controller tells the view how to change the display and tada.

+  Known Bugs:
+  - SVG initializes the values of the shape with their final values.
+This issues comes from somewhere in the model where the data is being stored in the field List<Shapes> shape.
+This leads so some animation issues where it just isn't quite right.
+  - The two visual views both have some  sizing issues where ideally it would set the frame sizes better
+  - We didn't account for the offset values of the positioning.